topwaye/klingon/README.md

 what do tom and jerry play at home
 don't play cards at home
 would you have played cards if you were at home
+what don't you at home play
+what don't you want to play at home

 klingon shows how our brains actually think to form sentences